LiDuanAtGlasgow/liduan/_pages/cv.md

 Education
 ======
 * B.ENG. in University of Glasgow, 2018
-  * Major: Electric and Electronic Engineering
+  * Major: Electrical and Electronic Engineering
   * Grade: First Class Honours

 * Ph.D in University of Glasgow, 2023 (expected)